roydejong/BeatNet/Docs/Protocol.md

  2. Use the appropriate (sub)serializer to read the rest of the sub packet
 ```

 ⚠️ Consideration for implementation: When writing packets, you need to know the length of the sub packets ahead of time.
-The length identifier itself is a variable length (VarInt) too.
+The length identifier itself is a variable length (VarUInt) too.
 This means you'll likely need to use a (temporary) sub buffer.

 ## Message types